viniciusoyama/component_party/README.md

 ## Create your own ViewModel and handle complex view logic

-We only use our own view model if there is no view_model.rb file inside your component's folder.
-This file should declare a class following all the Rails naming conventions.

-Suppose that we want a custom view model to have a random_greeting method.
+Suppose that we want to use a custom view model (inside our header component's folder).

 **app/components/header/view_model.rb**